-For most arborists compaction is regarded as a problem that has to be dealt with to improve the quality of trees growing in sub-optimal urban sites.
+For most arborists, compaction is regarded as a problem that has to be dealt with to improve the quality of trees growing in sub-optimal urban sites.
 However, compaction can be a useful tool in the management of trees in urban sites.
 In understanding that trees require good levels of oxygen, moisture, nutrients, and low levels of soil penetrative resistance for healthy root establishment and growth, these can be inverted and used as management tools to discourage tree root development in undesirable places.
-A competent arborist with a good knowledge of tree root biology should be able to restrict root growth by creating conditions which reduce oxygen, moisture and nutrient levels and increase penetrative resistance.
+A competent arborist with a good knowledge of tree root biology should be able to restrict root growth by creating conditions that reduce oxygen, moisture and nutrient levels and increase penetrative resistance.
 The easiest way of achieving these aims is to heavily compact the soil and to direct moisture and irrigation away from such sites.

 Soil Oxygen, Nutrition and Moisture Management

 Given that it is possible to manipulate the growth of root systems by altering moisture, oxygen, nutrient or soil density levels, it is important that this approach should be used, and indeed some landscape managers have been managing root systems using some elements of this approach for decades.
 It has been clear that different irrigation regimes can result in the development of quite different root systems on the same species of tree.
-Infrequent watering can result in a root system that is sparse and spreading and which exploits a large volume of soil to meet the trees needs, (Fernandez, Moreno, Cabrena, Arrue and Martin-Aranda, 1991).
+Infrequent watering can result in a root system that is sparse and spreading and which exploits a large volume of soil to meet the tree’s needs, (Fernandez, Moreno, Cabrena, Arrue and Martin-Aranda, 1991).
 Frequent watering can produce a shallow dense root system that occupies a much smaller volume of soil.
 It is not a matter of one root system being better than the other, but getting the sort of root system that is intended and for which the environment is managed (Moore, 1991).

-If a tree is to be planted in a remote place where irrigation is unavailable and where subsequent management is to be at a low level it is much better that it develop the sparse and spreading root system.
+If a tree is to be planted in a remote place where irrigation is unavailable and where subsequent management is to be at a low level it is much better that it develop a sparse and spreading root system.
 If however, the tree is growing in an urbanised area where soil space is limited, then it is better that a shallow dense root system develops.
-Trees planted along roadsides or in shopping precincts, should have dense shallow root systems and so intensive irrigation systems should be installed as a matter of course.
+Trees planted along roadsides or in shopping precincts should have dense shallow root systems and so intensive irrigation systems should be installed as a matter of course.
 By doing so the risks of disruption to hard structures can be significantly reduced.
-The tree will remain safe and healthy provided that the canopy is managed appropriately, bearing in mind that the root system will be unable to support a large canopy that offers a substantial resistance to the wind.
+The tree will remain safe and healthy provided that the canopy is managed appropriately, bearing in mind that the root system will be unable to support a large canopy that offers substantial resistance to the wind.

 There are many situations where proper tree root management, using relatively simple techniques, can reduce damage to hard structures and prolong the useful amenity life of an urban tree.
 In many Australian cities as trees age and become larger, there are serious concerns that tree roots may do serious damage to house foundations, especially if the soil types involved are reactive clays.
-One of the simplest solutions is to install a low cost irrigation system, which not only keeps the soil moisture content uniform, which reduces the effect of expansion and shrinkage of reactive clays, but can also be used to manage the development of shallow and dense root systems.
+One of the simplest solutions is to install a low-cost irrigation system, which not only keeps the soil moisture content uniform, and reduces the effect of expansion and shrinkage of reactive clays, but can also be used to manage the development of shallow and dense root systems.
 Such root systems are less likely to cause damage to dwellings.
 By imposing an appropriate irrigation regime sophisticated root management practices can be imposed.

-Trees planted in urban sites are usually growing under conditions that are sub-optimal and as a consequence they require appropriate, and sophisticated management if they are to establish and achieve their full potential as amenity trees.
+Trees planted in urban sites are usually growing under conditions that are sub-optimal and as a consequence, they require appropriate, and sophisticated management if they are to establish and achieve their full potential as amenity trees.
 It is important that both climatic and edaphic factors are considered as part of these management factors, and that the basic biological requirements of trees below the ground are considered by those responsible for planning and managing created landscapes.

 Considerable advances have been made over the past two decades in the understanding of tree root biology and the arboricultural practices and technologies used to manage trees in urban landscapes.
-However, some of these advances are being threatened by political and other decision making processes, which exclude or minimise horticultural input.
+However, some of these advances are being threatened by political and other decision-making processes, which exclude or minimise horticultural input.
 Too often aspects of the hard landscape are given priority over the vegetation components and this puts landscapes at considerable risk.